-A proposal to amend Section 8 of Article V of the State Constitution to increase the mandatory judicial retirement age to seventy-five, in a manner that would allow some judges or justices to serve until nearly seventy-eight.
+A proposal to amend Section 8 of Article V of the State Constitution to increase the mandatory judicial retirement age to seventy-five, without the possibility of completing a term.
 Additionally, this proposal will add a new section to Article XII to specify that the mandatory retirement age will be raised on July 1, 2019.